Newtown and Machynlleth Railway: Opening and lease to the O&NR

-Aberystwyth and Welsh Coast Railway
+Aberystwith and Welsh Coast Railway

 Aberystwyth had a population of 5,561 in 1861.
 The Newtown and Machynlleth Railway promoters had long harboured designs on reaching Aberystwyth; indeed Thomas Savin thought the entire coast from there northwards needed to be developed by a railway and hotels.
-Constructing the N&MR's own line exhausted its resources, and it was an independent company, the Aberystwyth and Welsh Coast Railway (officially spelt Aberystwith and Welsh Coast Railway at first), that was authorised by the Aberystwith and Welsh Coast Railway Act 1861 (24 & 25 Vict. c. clxxxi) on 22 July 1861.
+Constructing the N&MR's own line exhausted its resources, and it was an independent company, officially spelt Aberystwith and Welsh Coast Railway, that was authorised by the Aberystwith and Welsh Coast Railway Act 1861 (24 & 25 Vict. c. clxxxi) on 22 July 1861.
 It was to build a line from Aberystwyth to Pwllheli, crossing the River Dyfi, anglicised as Dovey, near its mouth by a large bridge.
 There was to be a branch from the line to Machynlleth, on the south side of the Dovey.
 In fact doubts about the Dovey bridge and a measure of economic reality caused the A&WCR to build the Aberystwyth to Machynlleth section first, opening Machynlleth to Borth on 1 July 1863 and Borth to Abersytwyth to goods May 1864 and to passengers on 23 June 1864.